 The recipe here is for a standard, bright, clear marmalade.
-You can make a vintage style one by using 50% brown sugar, but that also imparts a slightly burnt taste that might result in a marmalade too bitter for some.
+You can make a darker, vintage-style one by using 50% brown sugar (see picture), but that also result in a more bitter marmalade than the bright.

 - 1kg Seville oranges

 - 2 lemons